Travel immunizations for adults

 Japanese encephalitis vaccine

 Japanese encephalitis is a serious and life-threatening infection caused by a virus.
 It spreads by the bite of infected mosquitoes.
-The vaccine is sometimes recommended for travellers going to rural areas of some Asian countries.
-You will receive this vaccine as a series of 2 doses or shots 7 to 28 days apart.
-For more information, see HealthLinkBC File #41h Japanese encephalitis vaccine.
+You may need the vaccine if you travel to rural areas of some Asian countries.
+You will receive this vaccine as a series of two doses 7 to 28 days apart.
+For more information, please visit HealthLinkBC File #41h Japanese encephalitis vaccine.

 Meningococcal infection vaccine

 Meningococcal infection is a serious and life-threatening infection caused by meningococcal bacteria.
-The infection spreads from one person to another by coughing, sneezing or close face-to-face contact.
-It can also be spread through saliva or spit when people share things like food and drinks.
+It spreads by coughing, sneezing or close face-to-face contact with another person.
+It can also spread through saliva or spit when people share things like food and drinks.

-The vaccine is recommended for travellers who have close contact with local residents in areas where epidemics are common.
-These areas may change, but commonly include parts of Africa and the Middle East.
-Vaccination is a requirement for travelling to Mecca (for the annual "Hajj"), at least 10 days prior to entry to Saudi Arabia.
+You should get the vaccine if you have close contact with residents in areas where epidemics are common.
+Currently, these include but are not limited to parts of Africa and the Middle East.
+You need to receive a vaccine to travel to Mecca (for the annual "Hajj"), at least 10 days before entering Saudi Arabia.

-For more information, see HealthLinkBC File #23a Meningococcal C conjugate (Men-C) vaccine and HealthLinkBC File #23b Meningococcal quadrivalent vaccines.
+For more information, please visit HealthLinkBC File #23a Meningococcal C conjugate (Men-C) vaccine and HealthLinkBC File #23b Meningococcal quadrivalent vaccines.

 Rabies vaccine

-Rabies is an infection of the brain caused by a virus that spreads through the bite or scratch of an infected animal.
-Vaccination is recommended for travellers at risk of exposure to rabies.
-This includes visitors staying one month or longer in areas with a high risk of rabies.
-Examples include parts of Latin America, South East Asia, India and Africa.
+Rabies is an infection of the brain caused by a virus.
+It spreads through bites or scratches from an infected animal.
+You should get the vaccine if you plan to stay one month or longer in areas with a high risk of rabies.
+Examples include parts of Latin America, Southeast Asia, India and Africa.
 Travelling children are especially at risk due to their tendency to touch or play with wild or stray animals.
-For more information, see HealthLinkBC File #07a Rabies.
+For more information, please visit HealthLinkBC File #07a Rabies.

 Yellow fever vaccine

-Yellow Fever is a serious and life-threatening infection caused by a virus.
-It spreads by the bite of infected mosquitoes.
+Yellow fever is a serious and life-threatening infection caused by a virus.
+It spreads through bites from infected mosquitoes.
 It is present in tropical areas of Africa, Central and South America.

-The vaccine comes in one dose and must be taken at least 10 days before you travel to a tropical area.
+The vaccine comes in one dose.
+You should receive it at least 10 days before you travel to a tropical area.
 At the travel clinic, you will receive a stamped document called the International Certificate of Vaccination Against Yellow Fever.
-This document is an official record and a legal requirement for entry into some countries.
-For more information, see HealthLinkBC File #41i Yellow fever vaccine.
+This is an official record and a legal requirement for entry into some countries.
+For more information, please visit HealthLinkBC File #41i Yellow fever vaccine.

 For more information